MaxSmile/nextlabconsulting/_members/harris-panopoulos.md

     - Project management of cyclotron radiochemistry labs, including hotcell and cleanroom design and construction
     - Equipment procurement, install, maintenance and operational support
 ---
-Harris boasts over a decade of hands-on experience in utilizing cyclotrons within the realm of Nuclear Medicine.
-Positioned at one of Australia’s largest and oldest public hospital cyclotron facilities, he leads a highly capable team of scientists and engineers tasked with operating and maintaining the hospital’s two cyclotrons and Solid Target Lab.
-This lab serves as a crucial supplier of key isotopes utilized in both research and medical imaging, including F18, Cu64, Ga68, Y86, Zr89, and I124, catering to needs across Australia.
+Harris brings over a decade of hands-on experience in the use of cyclotrons in the field of Nuclear Medicine.
+Based at one of Australia’s largest and oldest public hospital cyclotron facilities, he leads a highly capable team of scientists and engineers that is responsible for the operation and upkeep of the hospital’s two cyclotrons and Solid Target Lab, which provides Australia wide supply of key isotopes used for research and medical imaging such as F18, Cu64, Ga68, Y86, Zr89, and I124.

-With his seasoned expertise, Harris specializes in the development, purification, and quality control of cyclotron-based isotopes.
-Often presenting on the subject, he has pioneered multiple innovative isotopes along with the specialized targetry necessary for their production.
+Harris is a seasoned expert in the development, purification and QC of cyclotron based isotopes.
+Often presenting on the subject, he has developed multiple novel isotopes and the specialized targetry to produce them.

-Over the years, Harris has gained comprehensive knowledge of all facets of day-to-day cyclotron operations, ranging from routine maintenance and troubleshooting of to staffing requirements and budgetary considerations, demonstrating his holistic understanding of the operational landscape.
+Through his years on the job, Harris understands all aspects of day to day cyclotron operations, from complete maintenance and troubleshooting to staffing requirements and budgetary considerations, and everything in between.

-In addition to his operational proficiency, Harris has overseen various cyclotron facility and cleanroom design initiatives.
-Notably, he recently led an upgrade project for an existing solid target lab, effectively doubling its isotope production capacity.
-Furthermore, he managed the development of a Grade C radiopharmaceutical production cleanroom, featuring a dedicated dispensing hotcell and the capability to accommodate eight radiosynthesis modules.
+In addition to his operational expertise, Harris has also managed cyclotron facility and cleanroom design projects.
+Most recently, an upgrade to an existing solid target lab, doubling its isotope production capacity, and a Grade C radiopharmaceutical production cleanroom, with a dedicated dispensing hotcell and capacity for eight radiosynthesis modules.

+Harris holds Bachelors and Masters Degrees in Physics from the University of Melbourne.